-- a) be available to receive students for at least 2 designated hours per week (including orientation week) - b) participate in four faculty meetings (including one during orientation week) - c) participate in the VIU Plenary workshop - d) participate in the VIUlectures series - e) participate in the Closing Ceremony, which is usually held on the Thursday or Friday of Exam Week. - f) to contribute to mixing students of different nationalities - g) to contribute and take part in co-curricular activities
+- a) be available to receive students for at least 2 designated hours per week (including orientation week) - b) participate in four faculty meetings (including one during orientation week) - c) participate in the VIU Plenary workshop - d) participate in the VIUlectures series - e) participate in the Closing Ceremony, which is usually held on the Thursday or Friday of Exam Week. - f) to contribute to mixing students of different nationalities - g) to contribute and take part in co-curricular activities professors and scholars of the member universities.

-VIU undertakes to introduce visiting professors to colleagues in the local member universities (Ca' Foscari, luav and the University of Padova) during the semester so as to encourage and facilitate networking among professors and scholars of the member universities.
 Professors are invited to include Venice International University among their affiliations for the duration of the academic year and in any publications resulting in research conducted and developed during the semester at VIU.